 - 4.1 By a simple majority vote, the joint committee may agree to co-opt representatives of organisations with an interest or expertise in the issue being scrutinised as non-voting members, but with all other member rights.
-This may be for a specific subject area or specified duration. - 4.2 Any organisation with a co-opted member will be entitled to nominate a substitute member.
+This may be for a specific subject area or specified duration. - 4.2 Any organisation with a co-opted member will be entitled to nominate a substitute member. - 4.3 A standing invitation to attend meetings will be extended to the Chief Executives of Healthwatch Essex, Healthwatch Southend and Healthwatch Thurrock.

-5. Supporting the Joint HOSC
+5. Supporting the joint HOSC

-- The lead authority will be as decided by negotiation with the participating authorities.
-Suffolk will initially act as the lead authority and this will be reviewed following the May 2017 county council elections. - 5.2 The lead authority will act as secretary to the joint committee.
-This will include: - appointing a lead officer to advise and liaise with the Chairman and joint committee members, ensure attendance of witnesses, liaise with the consulting NHS body and other agencies, and produce reports for submission to the health bodies concerned; - providing administrative support; - organising and minuting meetings. - 5.3 The lead authority's Constitution will apply in any relevant matter not covered in these terms of reference. - The lead authority will bear the staffing costs of arranging, supporting and hosting the meetings of the joint committee.
-Other costs will be apportioned between the authorities.
-If the joint committee agrees any action which involves significant additional costs, such as obtaining expert advice or legal action, the expenditure will be apportioned between participating authorities.
-Such expenditure, and the apportionment thereof, would be agreed with the participating authorities before it was incurred. - 5.5 The non-lead authority will appoint a link officer to liaise with the lead officer and provide support to the members of the joint committee. - 5.6 Meetings shall be held at venues, dates and times agreed between the participating authorities
+- 5.1 The three authorities will work together to provide Chairmanship and officer support to the joint committee. - 5.2 The three authorities will work together to act as secretary to the joint committee.
+This will include: - appointing a lead officer to advise and liaise with the Chairman and joint committee members, ensure attendance of witnesses, liaise with the consulting NHS body and other agencies, and produce reports for submission to the health bodies concerned; - providing administrative support; - organising and minuting meetings. - 5.3 The three authorities Constitution will apply in any relevant matter not covered in these terms of reference. - 5.4 Meetings shall be held at venues, dates and times agreed between the participating authorities.